Akarsh654/Akarsh654.github.io/about.md

 key: page-about
 ---

-I am a Machine Learning Developer at Royal Bank of Canada (RBC).
+I am a Data Engineer at Royal Bank of Canada (RBC).
 I graduated with Bachelors in Science First Class Honors in Computing Science from University of Alberta.
 I find joy in Data Engineering and Data Science and I have a deep interest in Machine Learning, Large Language Models and Artificial Intelligence.
 Most of my work is open source and I enjoy working on projects and hackathons.